 Before requesting technical support via email, please read the instructions above and provide as much information as you can.

-Take a look at the Frequently Asked Questions and product manual.
+Take a look at the Frequently Asked Questions and Documentation.

 We may not be able to answer all queries immediately but will try our best to get back to you within 24 hours.

-Q. How do I get a copy of the manual?
+Q. How do I get to the product documentation?

-A. The manual can be downloaded here.
-This manual covers all our products.
+A. The documentation can be viewed here.
+This documentation covers all our products.